scummvm/scummvm/doc/docportal/settings/game.rst

 .. _id:

 **ID**
 	Shows the short name of the game.
-This ID can be used for launching the game from the command line.
+Edit this name as required, but use only numbers, letters and hyphens.
+The ID can also be used for launching the game from the command line.

 .. _description: